DanaSender/RCNN_Cell_Detection/Labeling_Tool/README.md

 To execute labeling tool:
-1. Open the folder placed where the tool has been saved and then to run a command line (terminal)
+1. Open the folder placed where the tool has been saved and then to run a command line (terminal).
-2. Several inputs are then required as follows: counting_tool.exe [-h] [-f FOLDER] [-i IMAGE] -s SAVE The first input to be used is the tool name counting_tool.exe.
+2. Several inputs are then required as follows:

+counting_tool.exe [-h] [-f FOLDER] [-i IMAGE] -s SAVE

+The first input to be used is the tool name counting_tool.exe.
 The second input consists of two options: The first option is to choose one image at a time.
 To do this, the user types the parameter -i followed by the path of the image.